Janet Jackson Dazzles Fans With Her Huge Smile In Latest Instagram Upload

-Janet Jackson took to Instagram to share an unseen photo with fans and it hasn’t gone unnoticed by her loyal followers.
+Janet Jackson took to Instagram to share an unseen photo with fans, and it hasn’t gone unnoticed by her loyal followers.

-The “What Have You Done for Me Lately” hitmaker stunned in a long-sleeved black sweater.
-She was captured from the waist-up.
-Therefore, the rest of her outfit was not visible.
+In the new update, the “What Have You Done for Me Lately” hitmaker stunned in a long-sleeved black sweater.
+She was captured from the waist up, which meant the rest of her outfit was not visible.
 Jackson opted for very little accessories but did apply a little gem over her beauty spot.
-She opted for purple nail polish, red lipstick, and black mascara for the occasion.
+She also wore purple nail polish, red lipstick, and black mascara for the occasion.
 Jackson sported her long curly fiery red hair down and showed off her pearly white teeth.

 In the image, she appeared to be photographed in a dressing room.
 The “Love Will Never Do (Without You)” chart-topper crossed her arms over and looked directly at the camera lens with a huge smile.
 She flashed her white teeth and boasted her infectious signature smile which she has been known for throughout her career.

-Jackson’s image wasn’t taken this year and is a mini throwback to last year from when she was performing in her Las Vegas residency.
+Jackson’s image wasn’t taken this year and is a mini-throwback to 2019, when she was performing in her Las Vegas residency.
 As seen in a separate Instagram upload, the music icon wore the exact same outfit in the same location in July.

-For her most recent post, she put the hashtag “LoveAndLight.”
-She geotagged the upload with the same too.
+For her most recent post, she put the hashtag “LoveAndLight,” adding a similar geotag as well.

-In the span of 30 minutes, her photo racked up more than 16,000 likes and over 570 comments, proving to be instantly popular with her 4.4 million followers.
+In the span of 30 minutes, Jackson’s snap racked up more than 16,000 likes and over 570 comments, proving to be instantly popular with her 4.4 million followers.

 “Hey pretty woman!!!
 Love you!!!!” one user wrote.